josephg/editing-traces/README.md

 Due to the editor in which the paper was written, each txn contains exactly 1 patch, which is either a single character insert or single character delete.
 Also there are no timestamps, so it looks like every edit happened at the same moment.

+#### seph-blog1.json.gz

+This contains the character by character editing trace while writing this blog post about CRDTs: [https://josephg.com/blog/crdts-go-brrr/](https://josephg.com/blog/crdts-go-brrr/).
+The post was written in markdown.
+This trace is similar to automerge-paper, since they both edit text - but it is about half the size and it has more variety in edit lengths.

+At one point while writing this post, I thought inlining the images in SVG might be a good idea - so there's a single large insert of 4kb of content of SVG source (followed by me hitting undo!)

+The final document length is 56769 characters.

+This data set is provided under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.